kyma-project/kyma/docs/service-catalog/17-04-aws-broker.md

 * Amazon Aurora PostgreSQL
 * Amazon Aurora MySQL

-Find the documentation for each Service Class [here](https://github.com/awslabs/aws-servicebroker/tree/v1.0.0/templates).
+See the [Service Class documentation](https://github.com/awslabs/aws-servicebroker/tree/v1.0.0/templates) for reference.
 You can also see the details and specification of each Service Class in the Service Catalog UI, after provisioning a given class.

-For more information about the Service Brokers, see [this](#service-brokers-overview) document.
+For more information about the Service Brokers, read their [overview](#service-brokers-overview).

 >**NOTE:** Kyma uses the AWS Service Broker open-source project.
 To ensure the best performance and stability of the product, Kyma uses a version of the AWS Service Broker that precedes the newest version released by Amazon.